rqlite/rqlite.io/content/en/docs/API/features/_index.md

 date: 2025-07-05
 ---

----
-title: "Features and Uses"
-description: "Overview of rqlite’s capabilities and practical use cases"
-weight: 1
-section: docs
----

 ## Overview

 rqlite is a lightweight, user-friendly, distributed relational database built on SQLite.
 It combines the simplicity of SQLite with a fault-tolerant, highly available system.
 Whether you're deploying resilient services in the cloud or reliable applications at the edge, rqlite provides a developer-friendly database that's exceptionally easy to operate.
 In short, rqlite is ideal for applications that need an easy-to-use, **fault-tolerant**, and **highly-available** relational database without the heavy complexity of traditional distributed databases.